remix-run/history/docs/QuerySupport.md

 ## Query Support

 Support for parsing and serializing URL queries is provided by the `enableQueries` function.
-Simply wrap your `history` object and you'll have a parsed `location.query` object inside `listen`.
+Simply use a wrapped version of your `createHistory` function to create your `history` object and you'll have a parsed `location.query` object inside `listen`.

 ```js
 import { createHistory, enableQueries } from 'history';